catarina-rabaca/FPGA-Based-AirFryer-Embedded-System/README.md

-# FPGA-Based-AirFryer-Embedded-System
+# ⭐ FPGA-Based AirFryer Embedded System
+**Grade: 18/20**

-FPGA-based AirFryer embedded system developed in VHDL, featuring user-configurable cooking modes and state-machine-driven control for an intuitive interface.
+FPGA-based AirFryer embedded system developed in VHDL, featuring default and user-configurable cooking modes controlled by modular finite state machines.
+The system runs on the Terasic DE2-115 board and provides an intuitive user interface through switches, LEDs and 7-segment displays.